Updated on July 12, 2023

 If the saga of Franz Kugler is too vague, let’s simplify things.
-To make a radler mix equal parts lager and citrus-flavored soda.
-Half beer, half lemonade (or exchange the lemon for grapefruit), and all delicious.
+To make a radler, mix equal parts lager and citrus-flavored soda.
+That’s a radler: half beer, half lemonade (or exchange the lemon for grapefruit), and all delicious.
 That’s all there is to it!
-If you’re enterprising you can easily make your own radler at home or you can have your favorite bartender make one for you.
-Or, if you’re really lazy, you can just buy canned radlers from a brewery.
+If you’re enterprising, you can easily make your own radler at home or have your favorite bartender make one for you.
+Or, if you’re lazy, you can buy canned radlers from a brewery.
 Easy peasy lemon (or, again, grapefruit) squeezy.

 Wait, Why Would I Even Bother Mixing Lemonade and Lager?

-This is a prototypically American reaction to the radler.
-But, let’s consider the pros.
+This is a prototypical American reaction to the radler.
+But let’s consider the pros.

 What Is the Number One Reason People Drink Radlers?

-“The history of going to the pub, and maybe finishing work and going for beers, was that you would go for beers all night,” explains Mark Dredge, a beer, food, and travel writer, as well as the owner of BeerDredge, based in Eastbourne, East Sussex, England.
+“The history of going to the pub, and maybe finishing work and going for beers, was that you would go for beers all night,” explains Mark Dredge, a beer, food, and travel writer and owner of BeerDredge, based in Eastbourne, East Sussex, England.
 “It’s the idea of the sessions.
-You’re out there and you’re having four, five, or six pints.”
-According to Dredge, softening up even a beer as easygoing as a lager with lemonade, “extends the social circumstance”.
+You’re out there and having four, five, or six pints.”
+According to Dredge, softening even a beer as easygoing as a lager with lemonade “extends the social circumstance.”

-Jay Bullen, Founder and Head of Brewhouse Operations for Brewery Silvaticus in Amesbury, MA, agrees, “To me, I think [radlers] work somewhere in between.
-In Germany, being a very big beer drinking culture, having something that can lighten up the beer makes it more appealing to certain people.”
+Jay Bullen, founder and head of brewhouse operations for Brewery Silvaticus in Amesbury, MA, agrees.
+“To me, I think [radlers] work somewhere in between.
+In Germany, a massive beer-drinking culture, having something that can lighten up the beer makes it more appealing to certain people.”

 Not everyone at the pub wants to drink until they can’t stand up.
-A radler is a delicious, lighter option you can drink more than one of in a single sitting.
+A radler is a delicious, lighter option of which you can drink more than one in a single sitting.
 “We have a huge following for radlers.
-If [our customers] are looking for something a little lower ABV…it gives you those options and it’s also super refreshing,” says Bullen.
+If [our customers] are looking for something a little lower ABV … it gives you those options, and it’s also super refreshing,” says Bullen.

-While Kugler originally spiked his pilsner just to keep the taps flowing, today that eureka! moment is more about lowering alcohol content to give consumers a tasty easy-drinking libation.
+While Kugler initially spiked his pilsner just to keep the taps flowing, today, that eureka! moment is more about lowering alcohol content to give consumers a tasty, easy-drinking libation.

 Why Drink A Radler When I Could Just Drink A Lager?

 Radlers are like lagers with a twist, right?
-So, why not give them a try in any situation where you’d find yourself grabbing a lager?
+So, why not try them when you’d find yourself grabbing a lager?

 “If I’ve had a long run in the morning, if I’ve been out all day on a long walk, if I’ve been out for four or five hours in the sun, I just know that I want a beer,” says Dredge.
 That beer isn’t going to be a hefty IPA, though, because that’s not when we drink hefty IPAs.
 It’s not that an IPA isn’t refreshing in its own right, but when you need an effervescent kick, you probably don’t even want a straight-up pilsner.